 - (a) If, pursuant to the monitoring provided for in Section 65089.3, the agency determines, following a noticed public hearing, that a city or county is not conforming with the requirements of the congestion management program, the agency shall notify the city or county in writing of the specific areas of nonconformance.
-If, within 90 days of receipt of the written notice of nonconformance, the city or county has not come into conformance with the congestion management program, the governing body of the agency shall make a finding of nonconformance and shall submit the finding to the commission and to the Controller. - (b) Upon receiving notice from the agency of nonconformance, the Controller shall withhold apportionment of funds required to be apportioned to that nonconforming city or county by Section 2105 of the
+If, within 90 days of receipt of the written notice of nonconformance, the city or county has not come into conformance with the congestion management program, the governing body of the agency shall make a finding of nonconformance and shall submit the finding to the commission and to the Controller. - (b) Upon receiving notice from the agency of nonconformance, the Controller shall withhold having to comply with the CMP's Traffic LOS Standards.
+For more information on Deficiency Plans, see Chapter 7.